 Q: Any negatives?
 What do you miss most about home?

 A: Being able to open my mouth and say whatever I want to say (my French is still fairly terrible).
-Plus, I miss family, old friends, Borders Bookstore, Barnes & Noble, Starbucks, Peanut Butter, A1 Steak Sauce, A&W Root Beer, The New York Times on Sunday.
+Plus, I miss family, old friends, Borders Bookstore, Barnes & Noble, Starbucks, Peanut Butter, A1 Steak Sauce, A&W Root Beer and The New York Times on Sunday.

 Q: Is the Provence safe?